 So even though that plaid velour couch is comfortable and just happens to fit on the front porch doesn't mean it should be there.
-Do everyone in the vicinity a favor: donate the sofa, or sell it on CraigsList and get yourself some real porch furniture that is as pleasing to look at... as it is comfortable.
+Do everyone in the vicinity a favor: donate the sofa, sell it on CraigsList or Facebook Marketplace, or post it as a "curb alert" freebie and get yourself some real porch furniture that is as pleasing to look at as it is comfortable.

 Bad or No Landscaping

-If a front yard is neat and maintained, all is well, right?
-Well--it could be better.
+If a front yard is neat and maintained, all's well, right?
+Well, it could be better.
 Depending on what's happening with the landscaping in a yard, a property's and neighborhood's value can be affected.

 Things to consider:

 - Mismatched landscaping: The house's architectural style doesn't go with the landscaping, like a Mid-century modern house with an English cottage garden in front.

 - Incompatible plants: Different types of plants are battling in your front yard for the proper shade, sun, and space.
 Plan what should go where.

 - Traffic: Is there a way to smoothly and safely walk through your yard to the front door, like maybe a path?

 - Overgrown landscaping: When was the last time you picked up a pair of hedge trimmers or pruners?

 06 of 12